hturnbull93/spreddit/README.md

 export default typeormConfig;
 ```

-`typeormConfig` is types as TypeORM's `ConnectionOptions`.
-The `synchronise` option will create the database schema on every application launch, good for development but not good for production, as it could destroy data.
+`typeormConfig` is typed as TypeORM's `ConnectionOptions`.
+The `synchronize` option will create the database schema without the need for migrations on every application launch, good for development but not good for production, as it could destroy data.

 `server/src/mikro-orm.config.ts` is also removed.